rjuang/rum/panels/flstudio/README.md

 The concept of a panel is very DAW specific.
 One DAW might not have a mixer or even a Channel Rack.
 Thus, panels need to be daw-specific.

+# Missing Tests

+A running list of classes that need tests.
+For the sake of development speed or classes that are considered unstable, I've listed the classes below and will go back to improve test coverage once the classes under development have
+stabilized:

+- panels.flstudio.lights
+- panels.flstudio.recorder